 Webhook Authentication

-Onfleet uses HMAC (hash-based message authentication code) with the SHA-512 hash function for additional authentication.
 By using the webhook secret obtained on the Onfleet dashboard, your webhook server should verify that the source of webhook requests are indeed coming from Onfleet and is associated with your organization.

 Each webhook request contains a signature from Onfleet in X-Onfleet-Signature header.
 To authenticate the webhook request received on your webhook server, you will need to validate against this header.